 The process that data travel from a source node to a destination node is following:

 - The user data segmented by the transport layer placed into packets by the network layer and further encapsulated into frames by the data link layer.
 Data link layer sent these frames to the physical layer.

 - The physical layer encodes the frames and creates the electrical, optical; or radio wave signals that represent the bits(0 and 1) in each frame.

-- These signals are then sent to the media, one at a time.
+- These signals then transmitted to the media.

 - Line configuration: – This layer connects devices with the medium; Point to Point configuration and Multipoint configuration.

 - Transmission Modes: – Physical Layer also defines the direction of transmission between devices ( Simplex, Half Duplex, Full Duplex).

 Many different types of media can be used for the physical layer.
 For example, telephone twisted pair, coax cable, shielded copper cable; and fiber optics are the main types used for LANs.
 Different transmission techniques generally categorized as baseband, or broadband transmission may apply to each of these media types.

 - Copper cable: The signals are patterns of electrical pulses.

 - Fiber-optic cable: The signals are patterns of light.